-Left seat pilot controls may be removed and installed by | maintenance personnel or pilots as follows:
+Left seat pilot controls may be removed and installed by maintenance personnel or pilots as follows:

-To remove cyclic grip, remove quick-release pin by | depressing button and pulling, then pull outward on left grip while supporting cyclic center post.
-Rotate rightside cyclic cross tube clockwise to stop, depress stop | pin under cyclic pivot, and continue clockwise rotation one turn to wind up balance spring.
+1. To remove cyclic grip, remove quick-release pin by depressing button and pulling, then pull outward on left grip while supporting cyclic center post.
+Rotate right-side cyclic cross tube clockwise to stop, depress stop pin under cyclic pivot, and continue clockwise rotation one turn to wind up balance spring.
 To install removable cyclic grip, use reverse procedure.

-Later aircraft have a knurled ring next to the quick-release pin which may be hand tightened to eliminate freeplay.
+A knurled ring next to the quick-release pin may be hand tightened to eliminate freeplay.
 The ring must be loose (rotate counterclockwise looking inboard) to remove pin.